 On the other hand, existing brand advocates want to become ambassadors for your brand because their motivation is based on seeing your brand succeed.
 They literally LOVE your brand and will usually jump at the chance to work with it to better connect with customers and help move the brand forward.
 Although compensation is involved with them as well, brand advocates usually prefer more direct access to the brand and maybe advance access to upcoming products versus simply getting paid.
 Brand advocates prefer access over cash in most cases.

 So if your company is thinking about creating a brand ambassador program, carefully consider who you want to be involved as ambassadors for your brand.
-Do you want to bring in existing customers that love your brand, or ‘influencers’ that have little to no natural affinity for your brand?
+Do you want to bring in existing customers that love your brand, or ‘brand spokespeople’ that have little to no natural affinity for your brand?
 The smart bet is on your existing customers that love your brand and want to see it succeed just as much as you do.

 Hi Mack,